FilteredPush/bdqtestrunner/README.md

                                test_run_output.txt which will be overwritten
                                if it exists.

+Tests will be run from the specified classes and their superclasses, e.g. DwCSciNameDQDefaults extends DwCSciNameDQ, so specifying -c DwCScinNameDQDefaults will attempt to run all the tests in both classes, with only those where the number of parameters in the test method matches the number of parameters presented in a row of test validation data.
+Log messages are written to the console by default, but can be redirected to a file for examination.

+	$ java -jar bdqtestrunner-0.0.1-SNAPSHOT-7bf484e-executable.jar -c DwCSciNameDQDefaults > output.log

+Skipped tests may result from missing blocks invoking a method with a specified number of parameters (where the TestRunner class needs to add a block to invoke the method found by reflection with the correct number of parameters), or from a multiple methods for invoking the same test with different numbers of parameters (e.g. where one method takes a bdq:sourceAuthority parameter and the other method doesn't include this parameter but uses the default value).
+Examining the log output can help diagnose the causes of skipped tests, for example with:

+	$ grep -A2 "No implementation of invocation" output.log

 ## TG2 task group maintinance:

 ### Reformatting test data into expected input form from the (current as of August 2022) working source .xlsx spreadsheet